Glenzocimab

 GREEN study

-pconsortium, dedicated to the management of and new treatments for cerebrovascular accidents in emergency situations3.
+The RHU BOOSTER consortium is dedicated to the management of and new treatments for cerebrovascular accidents in emergency situations3.

 In this context, Acticor Biotech is supporting a multicenter Phase 2/3 clinical trial including 260 stroke patients eligible for mechanical thrombectomy.
 The primary objective of this trial is to evaluate the efficacy of glenzocimab in combination with mechanical thrombectomy.
 The sponsor of this study is Assistance Publique des Hôpitaux de Paris (AP-HP).

-BOOSTER is supported by a government grant managed by the French National Research Agency (ANR) as part of the future investment program integrated into France 2030, under grant agreement No. ANR-18-RHUS-0001.
+RHU BOOSTER is supported by a government grant managed by the French National Research Agency (ANR) as part of the future investment program integrated into France 2030, under grant agreement No. ANR-18-RHUS-0001.

 Sources